kevin-toscani/nesmaker/README.md

 So far, the following features are available:

 ## Crossfade
-A script that lets you fade the background to any palette you want.
+A script that lets you fade the background and sprite[^1] colors to any palette you want.

 ## Zapper
 A script that adds zapper support to your game.

 More to come!

+[^1]: Needs to be tested/verified